-The UB SPPS residency advisory committee (RAC), which governs all UB SPPS residency programs, is responsible for assisting residency training site RACs in the oversight of their pharmacy resident(s) so as to monitor resident progress as it relates to clinical, teaching, and research activities, resident professionalism, and to ensure that residents successfully complete their residency program.
+The UB SPPS Postgraduate Training Advisory Committee (PTAC), which governs all UB SPPS residency programs, is responsible for assisting residency training site RACs in the oversight of their pharmacy resident(s) so as to monitor resident progress as it relates to clinical, teaching, and research activities, resident professionalism, and to ensure that residents successfully complete their residency program.
 Direct oversight of resident progress is the responsibility of the residency program director (RPD) and the residency training site RAC.